 Make sure that by the time the fisherman returns you are gone Because just like the days, I burn at both ends and every time I write Every time I open my eyes, I am cutting out parts of myself just to give them to you So shake the dust And take me with you when you do For none of this has ever been for me All that pushes and pulls And pushes and pulls It pushes for you.

 So grab this world by its clothespins, and shake it out again and again And hop on top and take it for a spin And when you hop off, shake it again For this is yours.

 Make this not just another poem that I write Not just another poem like just another night, that sits heavy above us all Walk into it, breath it in Let it crash though the halls of your arms Like the millions of years of millions of poets coursing like blood Pumping and pushing, making you live Shaking the dust

 So when the world knocks at your front door Clutch the knob tightly and open on up

 And run forward into its widespread open arms With your hands in front of you Fingertips trembling though they may be

-Hyperlinks are sometimes included on this blog and yield commissions that help keep The Militant Baker up and kicking-ass.
-Jes thanks you in advance for owning a dress covered in cats, as it keeps her lights on and is simply good for the world's morale in general.
-All content is copyrighted by Jes Baker and all photos are linked to the original source below them unless otherwise noted.
+I use affiliate links and they're awesome!
+If you ever use them through my site, I thank you in advance for now owning that dress covered in cats, as it both helps pay my electricity bill AND is good for the world's morale in general.
+I owe you.
+We ALL owe you.
+(All content is copyrighted by Jes Baker and all photos are linked to the original source below them unless otherwise noted.)
 Hugs!